BOLAJISHOKANBI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #20 : A script that that removes all letters c and C from input
 #21 : A script that reverse it input
 #22 : A script that displays all users and their home directories, sorted by users
+#100 : A script that finds all empty files and directories in the current directory and all sub-directories